Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 ==========================

-When training using a ``strategy`` that splits data from each batch across GPUs, sometimes you might need to aggregate them on the main GPU for processing (DP, or DDP2).
+When training using a ``strategy`` that splits data from each batch across GPUs, sometimes you might need to aggregate them on the main GPU for processing (DP).

 In this case, implement the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step_end` method which will have outputs from all the devices and you can accumulate to get the effective results.